Gauge the impact of a trade on your portfolio: How will it affect your portfolio split, average yield or growth?

 The investment portfolio simulator is a set of easy-to-use tools that enables you to perform portfolio analysis and simulate the impact of a contemplated transaction on your portfolio and to ultimately achieve your financial goals.
 The advantage of simulating the impact of a trade before actually carrying it out is substantial.
 We do not know of any broker that will provide you with a portfolio simulation tool to use before executing a trade.
 So you will not know what your portfolio will look like until you have executed the trade.
 And even then, do you really get a good picture of your portfolio from your broker?

 The main advantage of the investment portfolio simulator lies in portfolio management coherence.
 It will help you make investment decisions that are coherent with your investment philosophy.
 It provides you with a last check whether the new investment fits into your portfolio.
 Imagine, for example, that you already own a lot of tech stocks.
 Then you discover yet another great tech stock in Ziggma’s best free stock screener software or as you compare stocks.
 The stock portfolio simulator will then enable you to evaluate whether you have room for another tech stock or whether adding it will make your portfolio too overweight in tech stocks.

 Beyond this reality check, the stock portfolio simulator lets you calibrate the investment in relation to your portfolio.
 Add or reduce a few shares, then simulate until you are completely satisfied with your portfolio.

 You can also get to the investment portfolio simulator from our free stock screener by clicking on the orange-colored + button and selecting a virtual portfolio to add the stock to.
 The ensuing window allows you to add the stock (or ETF) to the portfolio or run the simulation for that matter.
-You can also get to the investment portfolio simulator from the company profile page of any stock or ETF by clicking on the orange colored plus button.
+You can also get to the investment portfolio simulator from the company profile page of any stock or ETF by clicking on the orange colored + button to perform your portfolio analysis.